Murli0399/Java_Interview_Question/README.md

 - 15 .
 What is explicit casting?

 ### Strings
 - 16 .
-Are all String’s immutable?
+Are all String immutable?
 - 17 .
 Where are String values stored in memory?
 - 18 .
-Why should you be careful about String concatenation(+) operator in loops?
+Why should you be careful about the String concatenation(+) operator in loops?
 - 19 .
-How do you solve above problem?
+How do you solve the above problem?
 - 20 .
-What are differences between String and StringBuffer?
+What are the differences between String and StringBuffer?
 - 21 .
-What are differences between StringBuilder and StringBuffer?
+What are the differences between StringBuilder and StringBuffer?
 - 22 .
-Can you give examples of different utility methods in String class?
+Can you give examples of different utility methods in the String class?

-### Object oriented programming basics
+### Object-oriented programming basics
 - 23 .
 What is a class?
 - 24 .
 What is an object?
 - 25 .
-What is state of an object?
+What is the state of an object?
 - 26 .
-What is behavior of an object?
+What is the behavior of an object?
 - 27 .
-What is the super class of every class in Java?
+What is the superclass of every class in Java?
 - 28 .
-Explain about toString method ?
+Explain about toString method.
 - 29 .
-What is the use of equals method in Java?
+What is the use of the equals method in Java?
 - 30 .
-What are the important things to consider when implementing equals method?
+What are the important things to consider when implementing the equals method?
 - 31 .
 What is the Hashcode method used for in Java?
 - 32 .
-Explain inheritance with examples .
+Explain inheritance with examples.
 - 33 .
 What is method overloading?
 - 34 .
 What is method overriding?
 - 35 .
 Can super class reference variable can hold an object of sub class?